Toloka/docs/en/guide/faq/pool-setup.md

 {% endcut %}

-{% cut "I created a project and a pool, but the Next button doesn't work or the preview shows a blank screen." %}

-Toloka lets you know that something is wrong with the project.
-The blank screen often appears when there are errors in the [task interface](../../glossary.md#task-interface), including the JavaScript code.
-The **Next** button may be disabled if the output specification lacks some field or contains invalid values, or if, for example, you configured validation for a nonexistent field in JavaScript.

-{% endcut %}

 {% cut "Are there any easy ways to assign a certain user a skill in Toloka, even if the Toloker didn't do any tasks (like I can do in the Sandbox)?" %}

 In the main Toloka version, you can only assign a skill to Tolokers who have completed at least one of your tasks.
 There is no option to assign a skill to an arbitrary user.
 To limit the audience of users who will see your project, use [filters](../concepts/filters.md).
 For example, specify the city, date of birth, gender, or some other parameters of your target Tolokers.